vosmiic/jellyfin-ani-sync/README.md

 ## Known issues
 ~~1.
 Anime with names longer than 60 characters seem to cause the plugin to crash.
 This is a high priority issue being actively worked on and will be out in the next update.~~ Fixed in build 1.1

-2. OVA's can throw an error that crashes Jellyfin entirely if the show is not found.
-A fix will be out on the next release.
+~~2.
+OVA's can throw an error that crashes Jellyfin entirely if the show is not found.
+A fix will be out on the next release.~~ Fixed
 ## Development
 Unit tests can be found [here](https://github.com/vosmiic/jellyfin-ani-sync-unit-tests).